comforttiger/tiger-website/content/testament.md

 ### okay but what about testament, the idea
 *or; tiger poorly recollects random bits of what she's read about testament, thus telling you of her own flawed idea about who testament is.*

-my favourite thing about testament is that their character development from previous games is like, going from being a spiteful, angry, and hurt main villain in the games before. which like, is reasonable. they were turned into a gear, brainwashed, killed their own dad who they loved, humans aren't exactly the nicest to gears, etc. etc. etc.. but they go from that to being someone who's learned to live life and not let everything bad stop them from enjoying the good. i love that testament is like, incredibly powerful, but they just wanna go for a relaxing walk. they just want to experience nice things.
+my favourite thing about testament is that their character development from previous games is like, going from being a spiteful, angry, and hurt main villain in the games before. which like, is reasonable. they were turned into a gear, brainwashed, killed their own dad, humans aren't exactly the nicest to gears, etc. etc. etc.. but they go from that to being someone who's learned to live life and not let everything bad stop them from enjoying the good. i love that testament is like, incredibly powerful, but they just wanna go for a relaxing walk. they just want to experience nice things.

 i thought their entire arcade story was really pleasant. obviously, the arcade stories were really limited in what they could do, but i think it has some quotes that really stuck with me and made me appreciate testament for more than just their huge scythe. the entire plot of the arcade is basically just, testament tries to go for a walk, and everyone is like "what the fuck are you doing this place isnt safe for you", and then proceeds to attack testament to prove that this place isnt safe for them. the "rival" in this one, the recurring character no matter what path you go down, is chipp, who just gets increasingly amazed at testament's endless resolve to just *go for a walk*. my favourite exchange is [this one](https://youtu.be/xpPq5TfgTQc?t=121):